pganssle/zoneinfo/README.md

 # `backports.zoneinfo`: Backport of the standard library module `zoneinfo`

-This package was originally the reference implementation for [PEP 615](https://www.python.org/dev/peps/pep-0615/), which proposes support for the IANA time zone database in the standard library, and now serves as a backport to Python 3.6+.
+This package was originally the reference implementation for [PEP 615](https://www.python.org/dev/peps/pep-0615/), which proposes support for the IANA time zone database in the standard library, and now serves as a backport to Python 3.6+ (including PyPy).

 This exposes the `backports.zoneinfo` module, which is a backport of the [`zoneinfo`](https://docs.python.org/3.9/library/zoneinfo.html#module-zoneinfo) module.
 The backport's documentation can be found [on readthedocs](https://zoneinfo.readthedocs.io/en/latest/).